MathuxNY-73/leetcode/README.md

 - [x] Find a faster solution.
 I used Union Find structure
 - [x] Submit solution.
 Got correct in 8 ms with 10 MB
 - [X] Problem solved

+### Binary Tree Maximum Path Sum
+The goal is to find, in a rooted binary tree, the path whose node values sum up to the highest value.
+I tried to solve this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/binary-tree-maximum-path-sum/)
+As of August 4<sup>th</sup>, 2019:
+- [ ] Find a first working solutionn on the sample input.
+- [ ] Submit solution.
+- [ ] Problem solved